Malachi Chapter Two

 Malachi 2:10 & 11

-Have we not all one Father?
-Did not God create us?
-Why do we profane the covenant of our fathers by breaking faith with one another?
-Judah has broken faith.
-A detestable thing has been committed in Israel and in Jerusalem: Judah has desecrated the sanctuary the Lord loves, by marrying the daughter of a foreign god.
+Don't we all have the same father?
+Didn't one God create us all?
+Then why do we break faith with each other, profaning the covenant of our ancestors?
+Y'hudah has broken faith; an abomination has been committed in Isra'el and Yerushalayim.
+For Y'hudah has profaned the sanctuary of ADONAI, which he loves, by marrying the daughter of a foreign god.

 Now the focus shifts from the priests to the people and their unfaithfulness.
 The questions are asked to get the people to understand what has happened in that they have turned their backs on their own people (God's people the Jews).
 They have broken faith by marrying a non-Jewish woman.
 This marriage is described as detestable and even a desecration of the sanctuary.
 If the sanctuary was desecrated (made unclean) then it could not be used for worship (sacrifices) and sins could not be atoned for until it was purified.